nandini269/graph-hyperband/README.md

 ## Training (Classification task)
 ```
 mkdir model
-python main.py --train $TRAIN_FILE --valid $VALID_FILE --test $TEST_FILE --save_dir model --metric classify
+python main.py --train $TRAIN_FILE --metric classify --save_dir model
 ```
+Here the first argument takes in a path to the data file.
+The code splits this into training, validation and test sets.
 This script will train the best network with at most 40 epochs, and save the best model in `model/model.best`.
 It will then test the best model and give you the test error.
 The input file `TRAIN_FILE` has to be a CSV file with a header row.